 Jim has over 30 years of professional experience in banking and economic development.
 His background includes 12 years with Wells Fargo in various roles, leaving the bank as Vice President of Diversity Sourcing.
 Jim received his Certified Economic Developer (CEcD) designation in 1988.
 His experience includes revenue bond financing, commercial & consumer lending, SBA lending, business plan authoring, and seed capital financing.

 Jim is a graduate of the Pratt Institute Internship in Community Economic Development and a member of the inaugural Minnesota Chapter of the Society of International Business Fellows.
 He is also a Rose Center Equitable Economic Development Fellow.
 He has served on numerous boards, including being a founding board member of the Minneapolis/Saint Paul/Bloomington Foreign Trade Zone.
-Jim is currently serving as Chair of the board of Amplio Economic Development Company, and on the board of the Minnesota Economic Development Foundation (MNEDF), and on the Loan Portfolio Review Subcommittee of the Metropolitan Consortium of Community Developers (MCCD), a Minneapolis-based CDFI.
+Jim is currently serving as Chair of the board of Amplio Economic Development Company, and on the Loan Portfolio Review Subcommittee of the Metropolitan Consortium of Community Developers (MCCD), a Minneapolis-based CDFI.
 He is the creator of the City of Minneapolis Commercial Property Development Fund (CPDF).

 Shawn serves as the Director of Project Development for Premier Housing Management and Development.
 He implements the Company’s development strategy which entails the acquisition, rehabilitation, and repositioning of affordable housing assets in the upper Midwest.
 He also identifies new development opportunities that contribute to community growth and respond to emerging housing trends.